 The VLS-TS acts as a temporary residence permit in France.
 You need to validate this permit within three months of arriving in France.
 Once you complete the validation process, you can travel freely around the Schengen Area for the duration of your permit.

 The application process for this visa is similar to the short-stay visa process.
-You can apply by visiting a French embassy or consulate in your home country or you can do it online.
-Standard documentary requirements are:
+You can either visit a French embassy or consulate in your home country or fill out an application online.
+Required documents are as follows:

-• Travel ID such as a passport which is valid for at least three months after your travel dates.
+- Travel ID, such as a passport, valid for at least three months after your travel dates

-• Supporting documents, which will depend on the purposes of your stay.
-These usually include proof of reason for traveling (e.g., study invitation letter), proof of finances, and health insurance.
+- Supporting documents depending on the purposes of your stay.
+These usually include proof of your reason for traveling (e.g., a study invitation letter), proof of finances, and health insurance.

-You will then need to attend an appointment at the French embassy or consulate in your home country to submit your biometric data and pay your visa fees.
-The general fee for this visa is €99.
-You will need to present both your French visa and passport along with all supporting documents when you enter France.
+You must then attend an appointment at the French embassy or consulate in your home country to submit your biometric data and pay your visa fees.
+The full rate for this visa is €99.
+You must present both your French visa and passport with all supporting documents when you enter France.

 Temporary worker visas

-The VLS-TS visas are issued for anyone traveling to France to carry out work for a period of less than a year.
+The VLS-TS visas are issued for anyone traveling to France to work for less than a year.
 The visa will be marked “travailleur temporaire” (temporary worker) and can be used for a variety of purposes including:

-• To search for highly-skilled work after graduating from a master’s-level qualification in France
+- To search for highly-skilled work after graduating with a master’s-level qualification in France

 For most of these French visas, you will first need an offer or contract of employment.
 Your employer may also need to get permission from the French authorities, and possibly a work permit.